For wildlife management areas

 When to Apply

-Applications are accepted starting in July and until 30 days prior to the final day of general gun season in the hunting zone where the property is located.
+Applications are accepted starting on July 1 and until 30 days prior to the final day of general gun season in the hunting zone where the property is located.
 Applications are accepted on online or by mail.

 New applicants: Read the requirements, conditions and instructions below.
 Print the Application form using the link provided at the bottom of this page.
 Complete the form and include all the requested information.
 Use it to or apply online by following the instructions the instructions below or mail it to the address provided on the form.